Rajpratik71/zfs_wiki/ZFS-on-Linux-Module-Parameters.md

 `zfs_vdev_aggregation_limit` is the upper bound on the size of the larger, aggregated I/O.

+Setting `zfs_vdev_aggregation_limit = 0` effectively disables aggregation by ZFS.
+However, the block device scheduler can still merge (aggregate) I/Os.
+Also, many devices, such as modern HDDs, contain schedulers that can aggregate I/Os.

+In general, I/O aggregation can improve performance for devices, such as HDDs, where ordering I/O operations for contiguous LBAs is a benefit.
+For random access devices, such as SSDs, aggregation might not improve performance relative to the CPU cycles needed to aggregate.

 | zfs_vdev_aggregation_limit | Notes
 |---|---
 | Tags | [vdev](#vdev), [ZIO_scheduler](#zio_scheduler)